Aam-Digital/aam-services/docs/developer/sql-test-environment/README.md

 - `platform: linux/amd64`

 #### Authorization ghcr.io
+SQS is not open source and only available to developers of the Aam Digital team through a private docker image.

 You will need to do a `docker login` for ghcr.io, to be able to fetch sqs image.